zainabm27/Bina-insight/README.md

 Without these insights, business decisions become based largely on guesswork, increasing the risk of unsuccessful ventures.

 ### Our Solution
-Bina-insight automates the entire analysis pipeline through specialized AI agents.
+Bina Insight automates the entire analysis pipeline through specialized AI agents.
 The system:
   1. Collects public survey responses from community members.
   2. Cleans and preprocesses the collected data.